Hiba Abouk

-Hiba Aboukhris Benslimane (هبة أبوخريص بنسليمان; born 30 October 1986), known professionally as Hiba Abouk, is a Spanish-Tunisian actress.
-She is known for her roles in television series, especially that of Fátima in El Príncipe.
+Hiba Aboukhris Benslimane (هبة أبوخريص بنسليمان; born 30 October 1986), known professionally as Hiba Abouk, is a Spanish actress known for her roles in television series, such as Candela in Con el culo al aire (2012–2013) and her first leading role as Fátima in El Príncipe (2014–2016), which earned her a nomination for Best TV Actress at the Iris Awards.

 Biography

 Hiba Aboukhris Benslimane was born in Madrid on 30 October 1986, the youngest of four siblings.
 She was born to Tunisian parents, and her father was of Libyan origin and had a Romani great-grandfather.
 Her parents had earlier settled in Spain after emigrating from Tunisia.
 Hiba is passionate about Flamenco.
 She studied at the French Lycée in Madrid until age 18.
 Later she studied Arabic philology, and earned a licentiate degree in drama from the RESAD.

 Abouk landed her television debut in a minor role in an episode of El síndrome de Ulises in 2008, but her acting career did not fully take off until 2010, when she featured in television series La isla de los nominados.
 It was followed by television credits in Cheers, El corazón del océano, El Príncipe (her first leading role), Con el culo al aire, and Madres.